Tibet under Qing rule: Qing forces arrive in Tibet

-In response to the Dzungar occupation of Tibet, a joint force of Tibetans and Chinese, sent by the Kangxi Emperor, responded.
-The Tibetan forces were under Polhanas (also spelled Polhaney) of central Tsang, and Kangchennas (also spelled Gangchenney), the governor of Western Tibet.
-The Dzungars were expelled from Tibet in 1720.
-The Kangxi Emperor's forces brought Kelzang Gyatso with them to Lhasa and he was enthroned as the 7th Dalai Lama.

 At that time, a Qing protectorate in Tibet (described by Stein as "sufficiently mild and flexible to be accepted by the Tibetan government") was initiated with a garrison at Lhasa.
 The area of Kham east of the Dri River (Jinsha River—Upper Yangtze) was annexed to Sichuan in 1726-1727 through a treaty.
 In 1721, the Qing expanded their protectorate in Lhasa with a council (the Kashag) of three Tibetan ministers, headed by Kangchennas.
 A Khalkha prince was made amban, the official representative of Qing in Tibet.
 Another Khalkha directed the military.
 The Dalai Lama's role at this time may have been purely symbolic in China's eyes, but it wasn't to the Dalai Lama nor to the Ganden Phodrang government or the Tibetan people, who viewed the Qing as a "patron".
 The Dalai Lama was also still highly influential because of the Mongols' religious beliefs.

 The Qing came as patrons of the Khoshut, liberators of Tibet from the Dzungar, and supporters of the Dalai Lama Kelzang Gyatso, but when they tried to replace the Khoshut as rulers of Kokonor and Tibet, they earned the resentment of the Khoshut and also the Tibetans of Kokonor.
 Lobsang Danjin, a grandson of Güshi Khan, led a rebellion in 1723, when 200,000 Tibetans and Mongols attacked Xining.
-Central Tibet did not support the rebellion.
-Polhanas blocked the rebels' retreat from Qing retaliation.
+The Qing called in troops from Sichuan and suppressed the rebellion in less than a year.
+Polhané blocked the rebels' retreat from Qing retaliation.
 The rebellion was brutally suppressed.

 Green Standard Army troops were garrisoned at multiple places such as Lhasa, Batang, Dartsendo, Lhari, Chamdo, and Litang, throughout the Dzungar war.
 Green Standard troops and Manchu Bannermen were both part of the Qing force that fought in Tibet in the war against the Dzungars.
 The Sichuan commander Yue Zhongqi (a descendant of Yue Fei) entered Lhasa first when the 2,000 Green Standard soldiers and 1,000 Manchu soldiers of the "Sichuan route" seized Lhasa.
 According to Mark C. Elliott, after 1728 the Qing used Green Standard troops to man the garrison in Lhasa rather than Bannermen.
 According to Evelyn S. Rawski, both Green Standard Army and Bannermen made up the Qing garrison in Tibet.
 According to Sabine Dabringhaus, Green Standard Chinese soldiers numbering more than 1,300 were stationed by the Qing in Tibet to support the 3,000-strong Tibetan army.